RWSCollab/ArcProProjects/README.md

   - The file name in the repo (e.g. xxx.ppkx) has to be the same as the one in "projectPath" property of the definitions in the script.
   - The package is unpacked in V:\GIS_Phase2\RWSC RPT\RWSC_Samantha\unpacked.
 This is a temporary folder.
 Every time the script is executed, this folder is first cleared.
 - Load the unpacked project with ArcGIS Pro
-- Publish it to the Enterprise Portal.
+- Publish it as a map image layer to the Enterprise Portal.
   - Folder: RWSC
   - Categories: RWSC
   - Group: RWSC
   - Share level: Public

 All the steps above are done by a Python script under seamap-arcgispro-gee repo - DensityModels/MDAT/UploadToPortal.py.
+Multiple projects / services can be published in a single batch.
 Please read the notes in the script carefully before running it.